hisprofile/rigi-all/README.md

 To use Rigi-All on a rig, you must use its "Initialize" feature.
 It will create bone collections that future limbs will be placed in, as well as assign a post-generation script to clean up the final rig.

 ### Automatic Symmetry Feature
 The limb generation tools can make two Rigify limbs from one or two selected chains, acting as a shortcut for the user.
 However, you are required to set the "Symmetry Mode" to what best suits the rig.
 Settings this correctly allows Rigi-All to correctly sort the bones.
 If the *Right* side of the rig is on the *negative side of the X axis*, you must set the Symmetry Mode to `-X`.
 This appears to be the default and safest option to use.
+Set the Symmetry Mode to whatever suits your rig.
+If you feel you need to make corrections, don't forget to apply rotation.

 If you do not wish to use the Automatic Symmetry feature, simply turn it off in the Rigi-All panel, and use the left/right limb generation tools.